usman19zafar/Data-Engineering-Interview-Questions/README.md

 9. Serve data
 Power BI, APIs, ML models, dashboards.

+10. Ensure reliability
+SLAs, SLIs, SLOs, fail‑fast behavior, alerts.

 If you know the implication and working of all these steps you have good knowledge base!

-11. Ensure reliability
-SLAs, SLIs, SLOs, fail‑fast behavior, alerts.